Accretion-Driven Turbulence in the Circumgalactic Medium: Analytic Framework

-The value of $\Rsonic$ is plotted versus halo mass in Figure~\ref{fig:CGM_phases}, for several redshifts and CGM mass fractions.
-To derive $\Rsonic$ we use eqn.~(\ref{eq:r_sonic}) assuming $\nH\propto r^{-1.5}$ (eqn.~\ref{eq:cooling_flow T and rho}) and a total CGM mass of $\fCGM f_{\rm b}M_{\rm halo}$ where $\fb=0.16$ is the cosmic baryon fraction and $\fCGM$ is the CGM mass relative to the halo baryon budget.
-For calculating $\vc(r)$ we assume an NFW potential for the halo with concentration parameter from \cite{DuttonMaccio14}, plus a galaxy with mass corresponding to the stellar mass -- halo mass relation from \cite{Behroozi19}.
+The value of $\Rsonic$ is plotted versus halo mass in Figure~\ref{fig:CGM_phases}, for several redshifts and CGM mass fractions $\fCGM$, where $\fCGM f_{\rm b}M_{\rm halo}$ is the total CGM mass and $\fb=0.16$ is the cosmic baryon fraction.
+To derive $\Rsonic$ we use eqn.~(\ref{eq:r_sonic}) assuming $\nH\propto r^{-1.5}$ (eqn.~\ref{eq:cooling_flow T and rho}), while $\vc(r)$ is derived assuming an NFW potential for the halo with concentration parameter from \cite{DuttonMaccio14}, plus a galaxy with mass corresponding to the stellar mass -- halo mass relation from \cite{Behroozi19}.
 The galaxy mass is assumed to be an exponential disc with scale length $0.013\Rvir$ \citep{kravtsov13} and cut off at four scale lengths.
-For the calculation of $\Lambda$ we use the \cite{Wiersma09} tables with $T=T^{(s)}$ and gas metallicity $Z=0.3\,{\rm Z}_\odot$.
+For the calculation of $\Lambda$ we use the \cite{Wiersma09} tables with $T=(4/3)\Tvir$ and a gas metallicity $Z$.
+As fiducial values we use $\fCGM=0.5$, comparable to values found in FIRE simulations of Milky-Way mass halos \citep{hafen19}, and $Z=0.3\,{\rm Z}_\odot$ based on estimates of the Milky-Way hot CGM metallicity \citep{Bregman18}, though we emphasize that these values are uncertain.

 Fig.~\ref{fig:CGM_phases} shows that the sonic radius is smaller than $\Rcirc$ at $M_{\rm halo}\gtrsim 10^{12}\msun$ for $Z=0.3\,Z_\odot$ and $\fCGM=0.5$, indicating that the CGM is hot and quasi-static down to the galaxy scale at the Milky-Way mass scale and above.
 This mass threshold decreases with decreasing $\fCGM$ due to the longer cooling times at lower density.
 At $M_{\rm halo}\lesssim10^{11}\msun$ and $\fCGM=0.5$ we find $\Rsonic>\Rvir$, indicating that the solution is in the cool limit throughout the CGM.
 At intermediate masses of $10^{11}-10^{12}\msun$ when $\fCGM=0.5$, or at all masses $<10^{11.5}\msun$ when $\fCGM=0.2$, the solution is `transonic' -- hot and subsonic at outer CGM radii, and cool and supersonic at inner CGM radii.
 These three regimes are depicted in the top panels of Fig.~\ref{fig:CGM_phases} and were discussed previously in \cite{stern20}.
 These three regimes were also identified in the FIRE cosmological zoom simulations by \cite{Stern21A,Stern21B}.
+The main addition of the current paper to this picture is that at radii smaller than $\Rsonic$, the cool inflow tends to be turbulence-dominated rather than free-falling, as discussed in the following subsection.